The UCSF Medication Outcomes Center (MOC) assesses the value of medication-related health care interventions by:

 - Supports the teaching mission of the campus

-To become the premier center for institutional medication-related research and dissemination.
+To become the premier center for medication safety, economic evaluation, and outcomes research and dissemination.